Types of Dental Implants

 And the good news is that the quick fix doesn’t come with a catch; your replacement teeth will not look any less natural, the procedure won’t cause any additional issues or risks, and the implants themselves will not be any less durable.
 Your same-day implants will provide the same benefits as traditional ones, plus some.

 Using a crown, a single prosthesis replaces one or a few missing teeth, and each artificial tooth is attached to a separate, individual implant.
-They can be used for an entire row of teeth, but using single implants to replace a whole row requires more surgery–costing you more time and money.
+This technique for dental implants can be used for an entire row of teeth, but using single implants to replace a whole row requires more surgery–costing you more time and money.
 If you need more than one implant in a row, it’s best to consider other options.

 Using a fixed bridge (several crowns bonded together), a partial prosthesis replaces two or more missing teeth with just two or three implants–typically with a gap in between, to make way for the extra tooth or teeth on the bridge.
 This is not to be confused with the traditional dental bridge, which attaches to surrounding natural tooth roots rather than artificial implants.
 A partial prosthesis can also include partial dentures, which essentially connect two bridges at different locations on the jaw with a metal connector–supported by implants.